Resource Recovery Centre

 General waste is transported to Cleanaway Inkermann at Inkermann and the recycling is sent to Northern Areas Waste Management Authority (NAWMA) where they sort through the different recycled products.
 After the sorting process the recyclable products is then sent off to different facilities for the optimal use and recycling of these products.

-Green Waste - Copper Coast Residents are entitled to dispose of 2 x 6x4 (levelled) Trailer Loads of Green Waste at the Resource Recovery Centre in Wallaroo.
-See below for address.
+Green Waste - Copper Coast Residents are entitled to dispose of 2 x 6x4 (levelled) Trailer Loads of Green Waste at the Resource Recovery Centre in Wallaroo(see below for address).
+In previous years, vouchers were included on the rates notice or in the Copper Post.
+However, we have simplified the process to make it as easy as possible for property owners.
+You can now either;

 Electronic Waste/E-Waste - The recovery centre also accepts e-waste free of charge.